-After surgery for breast cancer, most postmenopausal women are treated with drugs called aromatase inhibitors (AIs), that aim to stop the production of estrogen.
-AIs reduce the likelihood of the patient dying from breast cancer by about 40%.
-However, some women become resistant to AIs and the cancer returns.
-To improve treatment for these patients, we need to fully understand the molecular makeup of the tumours that become resistant to AIs.
-In this study, the team will access a uniquely large collection of tumour samples.
-All these patients received an AI for two weeks before surgery in the POETIC trial (see below).
-The team will compare the molecular makeup of tumours that responded to AIs, to those that developed resistance.
+After surgery for breast cancer, most postmenopausal women are treated with drugs called aromatase inhibitors (A-Inhs), that aim to stop the production of estrogen.
+A-Inhs reduce the likelihood of the patient dying from breast cancer by about 40%.
+However, some women become resistant to A-Inhs and the cancer returns.
+To improve treatment for these patients, we need to fully understand the molecular makeup of the tumours that become resistant to A-Inhs.
+In this study, the team accessed a uniquely large collection of tumour samples from over 3,000 women all around the UK.
+All these patients received an AI for two weeks before surgery in the POETIC trial which was the largest trial of its kind in the world.
+The team compared the molecular makeup of tumours that responded to A-Inhs, to those that developed resistance.
 By establishing the differences between these tumours, it may then be possible to target the resistance pathways in individual patients.
 Comparing the molecular makeup of the tumours requires a lengthy and highly skilled process to extract ribonucleic acid (RNA).
 Each sample is dissected carefully under a powerful microscope using a very fine needle.